Skip to Main Content

 As a student, you own the copyright in the work you produce for your course.
 No-one can share or publish your work without your permission – except when we share it for the purposes of examination, including showing it to external examiners.

 When you sign up as a student, you accept the General Academic Regulations of the University.
-Section 8 of the General Academic Regulations talks about copyright.
+Part E, Section 8 of the General Academic Regulations talks about copyright.

 This allows us to keep a copy of your dissertation or final project in the Library after you have finished your course.